How do I start using the new Microsoft 365 OAuth 2.0 authentication in SuperOffice CRM?

 Creating a mailbox in SuperOffice Service Onsite with OAuth 2.0

-3. A pop up will appear.
+2. A pop-up will appear.
 Fill in the email address of your Office 365 mailbox.
 If SuperOffice recognizes the UPN as a Microsoft 365 email account, we redirect you to Microsoft for authentication.

 Note!
 During the setup of a mailbox in Service, you may be presented with an Invalid client_id error as below:

-This is due to a security mechanism only allowing one registration per serial number.
-Get in touch with SuperOffice support and provide the serial number of the installation you have the problem with.
+This is due to a security mechanism that only allows one registration per serial number.
+Get in touch with SuperOffice support and provide the serial number of the installation you have a problem with.

-If you see a red marked error as below, please delete the cookies on your browser and try again.
+If you see a red-marked error as below, please delete the cookies in your browser and try again.
 If that does not help, please check if the Firewall is blocking IMAPS on port 993.

 Connect to the SuperOffice Inbox with OAuth 2.0

-1. To access the e-mail options, click the Personal settings button and the click E-mail options.
+1. To access the e-mail options, click the Personal settings button and click E-mail options.

 2. Click on the E-mail account tab and then on the Edit/remove button.
 If you were logged in to the SuperOffice Inbox already, you should remove your account before you can make the OAuth 2.0 connection.

-3. When there is no account configured in the SuperOffice Iinbox, fill in your Microsoft 365 'User Principal Name' (UPN) in the field E-mail account.
+3. When there is no account configured in the SuperOffice Inbox, fill in your Microsoft 365 'User Principal Name' (UPN) in the field E-mail account and click Next.

 4. If SuperOffice recognizes the UPN as a Microsoft 365 email account, you will be redirected to Microsoft for authentication.
 Authenticate your Microsoft account and complete the login.